PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/live-update-9-2023.md

 tags: [contribute, event, community, live-update]
 ---

-The project's live update was held for the nineth time this year and [streamed live](https://www.youtube.com/watch?v=tNAfcQhVmVM) on October 11th, 2023.
+The project's live update was held for the ninth time this year and [streamed live](https://www.youtube.com/watch?v=tNAfcQhVmVM) on October 11th, 2023.

 ## PrestaShop Live Update - October 2023